user00000001/tesrasdk-ts/docs/en/identity_claim.md

       Version: '1.0.0' }
 ```
 `Result` of the response is a hex encoded DDO object.
 You can deserialize a DDO object from it.
-Now the ONT ID is registered to the blockchain successfully.
+Now the TST ID is registered to the blockchain successfully.

 ## 2 Issuing a verifiable claim

 A user can have several types of identities.
 For example, a user with an ID card issued by the China Ministry of Public Security will all have the identity as "Chinese National".
 A user can present his ID card in certain scenarios to declare his identity; the ID card is the Ministry of Public Security's citizenship certification.

 For example, a student who graduates from a university wants to obtain the status of the diploma from the university.
 This status can be received by issuing the diploma issued from the school to the student.
-Now there is a new way to authenticate the identity of this university graduate through blockchain technology, by binding a verifiable claim (a trusted statement) to the user's ONT ID.
+Now there is a new way to authenticate the identity of this university graduate through blockchain technology, by binding a verifiable claim (a trusted statement) to the user's TST ID.
 Similarly, users can obtain different verifiable claims from multiple different organizations and/or platforms.

-Owner of an ONT ID can issue a verifiable claim to himself or others.
+Owner of an TST ID can issue a verifiable claim to himself or others.

-Government agencies, universities, banks, third-party authentication service agencies (such as CA), biometrics technology companies and etc., can serve as trusted institutions and join the Ontology ecosystem as partners.
+Government agencies, universities, banks, third-party authentication service agencies (such as CA), biometrics technology companies and etc., can serve as trusted institutions and join the Tersa ecosystem as partners.
 If you think you could be a certification service partner, please visit [Certification Service Partner Assessment Standard](./verification_provider_specification.md).

 We use a digital diploma issued by China's Fudan University as an example to illustrate how users can obtain a third-party claim.